How To Become An IPS Officer

 Everyone has heard of the fiery Ms Kiran Bedi, the first woman IPS officer, and her pioneering work in many arenas.
 There are many other distinguished IPS officers, who have also left their marks as men and women committed to a safe and peaceful India.
 Mahesh Muralidhar Bhagawat worked tirelessly to stop human trafficking and rescued hundreds of young women and girls.
 R Sreelekha, the first woman IPS officer from Kerala, trained in Scotland Yard and has authored several books on crime investigation.
 Ajit Kumar Doval won the epithet of ‘Sherlock Holmes of India’, and was the first police officer to be awarded the Kirti Chakra, a decoration usually reserved for the Armed Forces.
 He is currently the National Security Advisor to the Government of India.
 Dr Shankar Bidari, a highly decorated police officer of Karnataka, was the head of the task force set up to nab the notorious brigand Veerappan.

-If you are fired by a desire to make a difference to society, make India a safe place, and use your talents and training to help people in need, then you’ll shine as an IPS officer.
-ParentCircle wishes you all the very best!
+If your child is fired by a desire to make a difference to society, make India a safe place, and use his talents and training to help people in need, then he will shine as an IPS officer.
+ParentCircle wishes him all the very best!